Silver medalists of the Olympic Games 1936. Media "Sport-Express Internet" founder of JSC "Sport-Express" editor-in-chief Maximov M

 skating

-James Foster (UK)
+James Foster (Great Britain)

 hockey

-Franz Pfnür (Germany),
+Franz Pfnur (Germany),

-skiing
+alpine skiing

 THE JEWISH QUESTION

-When, in 1935, one of the British journalists photographed the announcement "Jews do not belong here" on the street of Garmisch-Partenkirchen and this picture was circulated in newspapers around the world, a scandal erupted.
-Some sports figures spoke of a boycott of the Games, but Baye-Latour quickly agreed with the Germans that all anti-Semitic graffiti would be removed for the duration of the Olympics.
-In addition, the German national ice hockey team defiantly included a player of Jewish origin, Rudolf Bahl, in its roster.
+When in 1935, one of the English journalists photographed a notice on the street of Garmisch-Partenkirchen, “Jews have no place here,” and this photograph was replicated in newspapers around the world, a scandal erupted.
+Some sports figures started talking about boycotting the Games, but Bayeux-Latour quickly agreed with the Germans that all anti-Semitic inscriptions would be removed during the Olympics.
+In addition, the German national hockey team demonstratively included a player of Jewish origin, Rudolf Bahl, in its roster.
 Shortly before the 1936 Games, he emigrated to France, but the Germans persuaded him to return and then used this precedent to create the illusion among foreigners that there was no persecution of Jews in the Third Reich.
-Although, just in case, foreign photographers were forbidden to work at the Olympics.
+Although, just in case, foreign photographers were prohibited from working at the Olympics.

-THE FUHRER FACTOR
+THE FURER FACTOR

-NORWEGIANS ARE BACK
+THE NORWEGIANS ARE BACK

-The decisive match was the second round, in which Great Britain beat Canada with a score of 2: 1 - Edgar Brenchley scored the decisive goal two minutes before the end of the meeting.
-According to the regulations, the result of this fight was taken into account in the final round, which for some reason the Maple Leaves did not know about.
-The US team had a chance to take gold from the British, but even three overtimes did not help the Americans to break through the goalkeeper of the islanders James Foster (a native of Glasgow missed only three goals in seven matches of the Olympic tournament!).
-The States had one last chance in the match with Canada, but the Maple Leaves did not want to give up the Olympic title to their neighbors, sending the British werewolves to the first place.
-This was the last title in the history of the UK hockey team - after the war, this country will finally disappear from the world elite.
+The decisive match was the second round, in which Great Britain beat Canada with a score of 2:1 - Edgar Brenchley scored the decisive goal two minutes before the end of the match.
+According to the regulations, the result of this match was taken into account in the final round, which for some reason the Maple Leaves did not know about.
+The US team had a chance to take gold from the British, but even three overtimes did not help the Americans break through the islanders' goalkeeper James Foster (the Glasgow native missed only three goals in seven matches at the Olympic tournament!).
+The States had one last chance in the match with Canada, but the “Maple Leaves” did not want to cede the Olympic title to their neighbors, sending the “British werewolves” to first place.
+This was the last title in the history of the British hockey team - after the war, this country will finally disappear from the world elite.

 Oleg SHAMONAYEV

-NUMBERS AND FACTS
+FIGURES AND FACTS

 After missing the 1932 Games, Holland, Latvia, Estonia and Yugoslavia again took part in the competition.

-The hero of the Olympics was the skater Ivar Ballangrud, who won gold at distances of 500, 5000 and 10,000 m and silver at 1500 m.
+The hero of the Olympics was speed skater Ivar Ballangrud, who won gold at distances of 500, 5000 and 10,000 m and silver at 1500 m.

 Number of disciplines: 29